SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/components/NOTE.md

 If you are viewing components from Github, you will see these are just links to other repositories.
-These components may be used by many projects.
+These components may be used by multiple projects.
 Each project will include the components as a submodule.

+These are my repositories.
+If you don't want to pull from these repositories then you can just clone the entire respository into your project directly.
+Don't forget to remove ".gitmodules" from your projects root directory.